 - Dietetic internship.
 Students with either a Declaration of Intent or a DPD Verification may apply to enter Dietetic Internships that meet the AND’s accreditation standards.
 AND lists accredited internship programs throughout the United States on its website.
 Post-DPD students apply for internships through a national computer-matching program.
 More information about the NYU Dietetic Internship Program is available here.

 - Verification of Internship Completion.
 This is obtained from the Dietetic Internship Director when all Internship requirements are fulfilled.

-At this point, students may apply to the AND’s Commission on Dietetic Registration (CDR) to take the dietetic registration examination and become RD-eligible on the CDR Registry.
+At this point, students may apply to the AND’s Commission on Dietetic Registration (CDR) to take the dietetic registration examination and become RDN-eligible on the CDR Registry.
 This application requires submission of the Verification Statements from the DPD and Internship.